An undecidable extension of Morley's theorem on the number of countable models: Other logics

 The truth value of an open game quantifier sentence in a model $\mathcal{M}$ is equivalent to the existence of at least one play of the game in which Player I wins; equivalently, Player II does not have a winning strategy.
 Note that, unless there are enough determinacy assumptions, this does not necessarily imply that Player I does have a winning strategy.

-\begin{defi}[\cite{Mos80}] A \emph{pointclass} $\Gamma$ is a collection of sets such that each element of $\Gamma$ is a subset of some product space $X$.
+\begin{defir}[\cite{Mos80}] A \emph{pointclass} $\Gamma$ is a collection of sets such that each element of $\Gamma$ is a subset of some finite product $X$ of Polish spaces.
 A pointclass is \emph{adequate} if it contains all recursive pointsets and is closed under recursive substitution, $\wedge$, $\vee$, and bounded existential and universal quantification.
-For simplicity, all our pointclasses are boldface. \end{defi}
+For simplicity, all our pointclasses are closed under Polish continuous preimages. \end{defir}

 For example, each level $\bSigma^1_n$ or $\bPi^1_n$, $n<\omega$, of the projective hierarchy is adequate.

 Now we introduce the game operator $\Game$ following Moschovakis.
 The reader is referred to \cite{Mos80} for a thorough exposition on the subject.